Eyelid Surgery (Blepharoplasty)

 • The date of your last eye exam

 A recent examination by an optometrist prior to your consultation is important to evaluate eye function.
-Dr. Ford takes his patients’ wellness and safety very seriously, and he only performs surgery on qualified candidates.
+Our surgeons take our patients’ wellness and safety very seriously, and they only perform surgery on qualified candidates.

-While serious complications are extremely uncommon, Dr. Ford will discuss the potential risks of blepharoplasty during your consultation.
+While serious complications are extremely uncommon, your surgeon will discuss the potential risks of blepharoplasty during your consultation.
 This is simply to be transparent through all phases of the surgical process and make sure you have all the information you need to make a decision about the procedure.

-Your health and safety are Dr. Ford’s top priorities.
+Your health and safety are our surgeons’ top priorities.

 Derek Ford, MD FRCSC